Udart/vvopensource/README.md

 ISF Editor is Mac application that lets you select between a whole number of image filters and apply the to your camera feed or Syphon source.
 The result is published as a Syphon feed.
 The filters are actually shader code, and you can import from shadertoy or edit directly in this app.

 I have modified ISF Editor to take in OSC signals so that it can be controlled from outside.
 This is handy for live visual performance.
-Any OSC device or app can be the source but it plays nicely together with the Mac app Vezer.
+Any OSC device or app can be the source but it plays nicely together with the Mac app Vezer and my own Volumetric.

 Demonstration
 -------------